 What is a Self-Directed IRA?

 An Individual Retirement Account (IRA) is a type of savings account that is designed to help you create a healthy nest egg for your retirement while offering multiple tax benefits.
-However, regular IRAs limit your investments the more traditional assets options such as to mutual funds, stocks and bonds.
-Whereas a self-directed IRA allows you to go beyond that and broaden your portfolio by investing in other avenues such as real estate, private equity, franchises, etc. instead of letting the financial institution make your investment decisions.
+However, regular IRAs limit your investments to more traditional asset options such as mutual funds, stocks, and bonds.
+Whereas a self-directed IRA allows you to go beyond that and broaden your portfolio by investing in other avenues such as real estate, private equity, franchises, etc. instead of letting the Internal Revenue Service limit your investment decisions.
+Self-directed IRAs are also known as participant-directed IRAs.

 Since self-directed IRAs allow you to diversify your portfolio, a growing number of retirement savers are now choosing to invest in real estate to increase their overall returns.
 But real estate investments done through self-directed IRAs come with its own set of rules and regulations.